Kikyo-chan/Autoinstall-Ubuntu-24.04-LTS-Server-Desktop/README.md

-# Automate the installation of Ubuntu24.04 LTS Live-Server and Ubuntu24.04 LTS Desktop using Cloud-Init and Subiquity technologies.
+# Automate the installation of Ubuntu24.04 LTS Server and Ubuntu24.04 LTS Desktop using Cloud-Init and Subiquity technologies.

 ## Abstract
- This document describes the steps to automate the installation of the Ubuntu 22.04.x LTS Desktop using Cloud-Init and Subiquity technologies.
+ This document describes the steps to automate the installation of the Ubuntu 22.04.x LTS Server and Desktop using Cloud-Init and Subiquity technologies.

 ## Introduction
-  The Ubuntu24.04 LTS Live-Server and Ubuntu24.04 LTS Desktop ISO uses Subiquity, which means that the Subiquity Autoinstall format is used for automation.
+  The Ubuntu24.04 LTS Server and Ubuntu24.04 LTS Desktop ISO uses Subiquity, which means that the Subiquity Autoinstall format is used for automation.
 * [Desktop Latest images](https://cdimage.ubuntu.com/daily-live/current/).
 * [Server Latest images](https://cdimage.ubuntu.com/ubuntu-server/noble/daily-live/current/).